Embed This Data

 - $11,850 per capita

 - FDI Inflow:

-Egypt’s top individual and corporate income tax rates are 25 percent.
+The top individual and corporate income tax rates are 25 percent.
 Other taxes include a property tax and a general sales tax.
-Total tax revenue is equal to 12.9 percent of domestic income.
-Government spending equals 32.7 percent of the domestic economy, and public debt has risen to 89 percent of GDP.
-Measures to reduce the budget deficit by lowering energy subsidies are underway.
+The overall tax burden equals 11.9 percent of total domestic income.
+Government spending has amounted to 35.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 12.7 percent of GDP.
+Public debt is equivalent to 87.7 percent of GDP.

 Ongoing regulatory reforms have made starting a business less time-consuming, but without needed reforms in other critical areas, they have not had much real impact.
 In the absence of a well-functioning labor market, informal labor activity persists in many sectors.
 In 2016, the government increased prices for petroleum products and electricity as part of an effort to reduce the burden of energy subsidies on the state budget.

 Trade is moderately important to Egypt’s economy; the value of exports and imports taken together equals 35 percent of GDP.
 The average applied tariff rate is 7.4 percent.
 Foreign investment in several sectors of the economy is restricted, and numerous state-owned enterprises distort the economy.
 The state’s presence in the financial sector has been phased out, but modernization of the sector has progressed slowly.